-S: Yes, some theologians followed St Augustine's emanation theory and said that God created out of himself.
+S: Yes, some theologians followed St Augustine's theory of emanation and said that God created out of himself.

 P: ...which, as you've said, is different from your idea of God creating out of his own existence, the Being.

 S: Yes, because Augustine believed in an abstract God, and not, as I do, in a concrete, existent, living God who has a relation to his living parts.
-This emanation theory, which originated from Brahmanism, dominated Christian thinking until the introduction of Aristotle's ideas through Aquinas in the thirteenth century.
+Augustine's theory of emanation, which originated from Brahmanism, dominated Christian thinking until the introduction of Aristotle's ideas through Aquinas in the 13th century.
 Other theologians said God created out of 'nothing'.
 That is, instead of my idea of a concrete potency, the Being, they say God took its opposite, 'nothing', and made something - a separate Being - out of it.

 P: And you think that both these theological views are illogical?